NetOxygen/node-rfc2397/README.md

 Parse a [RFC 2397](https://tools.ietf.org/html/rfc2397) compliant string.
 `callback` is a `function (err, infos)` that is called as `callback(err)` if an error arise and `callback(null, infos)` on success.
-The `infos` object yielded `callback` has the following form:
+The `infos` object yielded to `callback` has the following form:

 ```javascript
 {